kissgyorgy/my-stars/README.md

 - [what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"
 - [design-patterns-for-humans](https://github.com/kamranahmedse/design-patterns-for-humans) - An ultra-simplified explanation to design patterns
 - [Pythonista-Tools](https://github.com/Pythonista-Tools/Pythonista-Tools) - Gathering code and links to projects specially developed for Pythonista for iOS.
-- [stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A collection of services with great free tiers for developers on a budget
+- [stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A collection of services with great free tiers for developers on a budget.
+Sponsored by Mockoon, the best mock API tool. https://mockoon.com
 - [list-of-python-api-wrappers](https://github.com/realpython/list-of-python-api-wrappers) - List of Python API Wrappers and Libraries
 - [docker-wine](https://github.com/BSolut/docker-wine) - Docker with wine setup, .Net 4.6.1 installed
 - [awesome-django-admin](https://github.com/originalankur/awesome-django-admin) - Curated List of Awesome Django Admin Panel Articles, Libraries/Packages, Books, Themes, Videos, Resources.